LucianoAdonis/lucianoadonis.github.io/pages/thesis-the-core-five-1.md

 - **<span class="hover-image-trigger" data-image="../images/thesis/item-core-versatility.png">Versatility</span>**: Readapt, reuse to multiple scenarios.
 - **<span class="hover-image-trigger" data-image="../images/thesis/item-core-speed.png">Speed</span>**: Delivery Time,  Engagement.

 These dimensions provide a more complete view of the abilities required for tech jobs, where success often comes from the interplay of strengths rather than isolated skills.
-By focusing on these, we can better evaluate, develop, and celebrate the unique contributions that every individual brings.
+By focusing on these, we can better evaluate, develop, and promote the unique contributions that everyone brings.

 <br>